Realtime fMRI 4H PSYCH4023

 - Level: Level 4 (SCQF level 10)

-This course will give an in-depth introduction to the basics of functional magnetic resonance imaging (fMRI) covering physical and physiological basics of the fMRI-signal, experimental strategies, and analysis principles.
+This course will give an in-depth introduction to the basics of realtime functional magnetic resonance imaging (rt-fMRI) covering basics of the fMRI-signal, experimental strategies, analysis principles and potential applications.

 10 hours over a 5 week block